Disambiguating Pauli noise in quantum computers: INTRODUCTION

-Our experiments use this framework to identify the learnable parameters of Pauli noise channels, and to \textit{unambiguously} and efficiently characterize them.
+Although the existence of such gauge ambiguities has been established theoretically~\cite{chen2026efficient}, their practical consequences for error mitigation have not been investigated.
+It has remained an open question how large these inconsistencies are on real hardware and whether they meaningfully degrade mitigation performance.
+Here, we address both questions.
+We prove theoretically that by self-consistently inferring all the \textit{learnable} parameters in a Pauli noise model, including SPAM and gate noise together, it is possible to predict the outcomes of any noisy experiment and successfully perform error mitigation, even without resolving the fundamentally unlearnable gauge parameters.
+We further provide extensive experimental evidence, quantifying the magnitude of gauge-induced inconsistencies in practical error mitigation and demonstrating that self-consistent learning eliminates them.
+The key enabler is the Pauli gate set learning method of Ref.~\cite{chen2026efficient}, which treats SPAM and gate noise within a unified framework similar in spirit to GST~\cite{nielsen2021gate} but specialized to Pauli noise for scalability and efficiency.
+Our experiments use this framework to identify the learnable parameters of Pauli noise channels and to \textit{unambiguously} and efficiently characterize them.
 We review this framework in Sec.~\ref{sec:model_learning} and discuss how gauge degrees of freedom emerge as a result of SPAM errors.
 We then discuss the application of this framework to a quasi-local noise model in Sec.~\ref{sec:local}.

 In Sec.~\ref{sec:theory_validation}, we show that such noise models naturally enable a self-consistent and unbiased error mitigation strategy.
 Specifically, we show that when probabilistic error cancellation (PEC)~\cite{van2023probabilistic} is implemented with self-consistently learned noise models and applied to SPAM and gate errors, it produces unbiased estimates of observables that do not depend on the gauge degrees of freedom.
+We further show, surprisingly, that despite not impacting observables, changing the gauge parameters does impact the overhead of required shots for error mitigation.
+Building on this insight, we propose and demonstrate a scalable method for identifying the gauge parameters needed to minimize this sampling overhead.